wdi-sg/pokedex-express-post/README.md

 * Add a "Sort by height" button to the homepage
   - what do you need to write to abstract the idea of *sorting* in your code?
 What is the most elegant way to sort by any field in the pokedex?

+* restrict the user from creating a pokemon with a id, number and name that already exists

+* validate all of the incoming user data.
+Restrict values to reasonable numbers (i.e. height less that 100, etc.) What is the best structure for your app to have this validation code?

 * Instead of saving `id` and `num` as random values input by the user via the form, implement the logic that guarantees the uniqueness of `id` and `num` of every newly created pokemon
   * eg. if last pokemon in the `pokedex.json` has `"id": 151` and `"num": "151"`, the new pokemon object could have `"id": 152` and `"num": "152"`